- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance closely mirrors the Bloomberg US 5-10 Year Corporate Bond Index.
+Benchmark Comparison: The ETF's performance is generally expected to closely track its benchmark index, the Bloomberg U.S. 5-10 Year Corporate Bond Index.

 Expense Ratio: 0.04